lab-brussels-1/hyf-redesign-group-4/planning/development-strategy.md

 <!---minju edited--->

-> HYF website is for motivated students and refugees to equip them with strong code and webndevelopmentmskills  to kickstart their career in IT and also the volunteer coaches to support the students to master their IT skills.
+> HYF website is for motivated students and refugees to equip them with strong
+> code and webndevelopmentmskills to kickstart their career in IT and also the
+> volunteer coaches to support the students to master their IT skills.

 ---

 ## Setup

--[ ] Boilerplate HTML file
--[ ] CSS file for header, program section, Main info and footer -[ ] CSS file is linked to HTML
+-[ ] Boilerplate HTML file -[ ] CSS file for header, program section, Main info and footer -[ ] CSS file is linked to HTML

 ---

 ### Logo

->As a User I want to see a logo so that I can identify >the website easily and navigate to the home page from >any pages.
+> As a User I want to see a logo so that I can identify >the website easily and
+> navigate to the home page from >any pages.

 - [ ] _There is a clear logo same as link to the home page in the header_.

 ### logo: HTML